 See upcoming audition dates and details.

 Scheduling an Audition

-- Apply for admission to Converse College.
+- Apply for admission to Converse University.

-- Complete and return the Music Audition Application Form.
+- Submit the Music Audition Application Form.

 - Submit a letter of recommendation from your music teacher to the Office of Admissions.

 Please prepare your audition carefully, following the guidelines listed below.
 Vocalists must sing with piano accompaniment.
 Non-keyboard instrumentalists performing pieces written or arranged with piano accompaniment should audition with an accompanist.
-Voice: Three contrasting selections, including one song in Italian from the 16th, 17th or 18th centuries, one English or American art song or aria, and one other song or aria in any language.
-Please avoid gospel or pop songs, choral voice parts, or overly-difficult operatic arias.
-Memorization is required.

 Piano: Two or three contrasting works from the Baroque, Classic, Romantic, Impressionist or 20th-century style periods.
 Suggested repertoire: Bach preludes and fugues or three-part inventions; first movement of a Haydn, Mozart or Beethoven sonata; or works by major composers of the Romantic and later style periods.
 Memorization is required.

 Strings: Two contrasting works from the Baroque, Classic, Romantic or 20th-century style periods.
 A movement of a larger work may be considered as one composition.
 Memorization is required for string performance majors.
 Memorization is encouraged, but not required for all other string majors and minors.